How to put a grip on your stick

 1. Apply over an existing grip.
 No adhesive is needed.

-2. You can start at either the top of the stick or the center of the stick.
+2. Start at near the center of the stick.

 3. Place the stick across your lap with the handle to your right.